 Gezari discovered her interest in both Jewish education and art at an early age.
 She graduated from the Brooklyn Girls High School in 1921, from the Teachers Institute of the Jewish Theological Seminary of America in 1925, and from the Master Institute of United Arts in 1930.
 She also studied at Parsons New York School of Fine and Applied Art, the Art Students League, Columbia University, the New School for Social Research, and the Taos School of Art in New Mexico.
 In March 1995, she received an honorary doctorate of letters from the Jewish Theological Seminary of America.

-While serving as artist-in-residence on Kibbutz Mishmar ha-Emek in Palestine, she met Zvi Gezari, an industrial engineer, whom she married in Tel Aviv in 1938.
+While serving as artist-in-residence on A voluntary collective community, mainly agricultural, in which there is no private wealth and which is responsible for all the needs of its members and their families.Kibbutz Mishmar ha-Emek in Palestine, she met Zvi Gezari, an industrial engineer, whom she married in Tel Aviv in 1938.
 They had two sons, Daniel (b.
 1942) and Walter (b.
 1944).

-Gezari has painted and sculpted worldwide and has had solo shows in New York, Philadelphia, Cleveland, Washington, D.C., and Jerusalem.
-Her murals have adorned the Society for the Advancement of Judaism in New York, and a 1938 mural, originally done for Cejwin Camps in Port Jervis, New York, was restored and reinstalled in the library of Yemin Orde, the children’s village on Mount Carmel in Israel.
+Gezari painted and sculpted worldwide and had solo shows in New York, Philadelphia, Cleveland, Washington, D.C., and Jerusalem.
+Her murals adorned the Society for the Advancement of Judaism in New York, and a 1938 mural, originally done for Cejwin Camps in Port Jervis, New York, was restored and reinstalled in the library of Yemin Orde, the children’s village on Mount Carmel in Israel.
 Lament, a bronze sculpture, was commissioned by Yad Vashem.
-Much of Gezari’s art work is done at her studio and home in the town of Rocky Point, Long Island, where her bronze sculpture “The Peace Totem” was dedicated in September 2000.
-A gifted artist as well as educator, Gezari has combined her talents in a number of publications.
+Much of Gezari’s art work was done at her studio and home in the town of Rocky Point, Long Island, where her bronze sculpture “The Peace Totem” was dedicated in September 2000.
+A gifted artist as well as educator, Gezari combined her talents in a number of publications.
 She illustrated several books, including Gateway to Jewish Song, Children of the Emek, Hillel’s Happy Holidays, and Dovid’ll.
-She is the coauthor of The Jewish Kindergarten and the author of Footprints and New Worlds: Experiences in Art with Child and Adult.
-She has also produced numerous filmstrips.
+She was the coauthor of The Jewish Kindergarten and the author of Footprints and New Worlds: Experiences in Art with Child and Adult.
+She also produced numerous filmstrips.
 Art and the Growing Child won the Silver Reel Award from the Film Council of America (1957) and the Scholastic Award (1957).
-Her articles on art and education have appeared in magazines such as Art in Childhood, The Reconstructionist, and Jewish Education Magazine.
+Her articles on art and education appeared in magazines such as Art in Childhood, The Reconstructionist, and Jewish Education Magazine.